psycedelicAI/high-security-facility-concept/docs/use-cases.md

 - technical zone logic

 ## Why the Concept Fits

-Konceptet passar bra eftersom det tydligt separerar:
+The concept fits well because it clearly separates:

-- användarroll från adminroll
+- the user role from the admin role
-- vardagsenhet från adminenhet
+- the everyday device from the admin device
-- normal access från högprivilegierad åtkomst
+- normal access from highly privileged access
-- ordinarie administration från break-glass och recovery
+- standard administration from break-glass and recovery

 ---

 # Use Case 4 – High-Security Facility With Controlled Device Movement

 ## Scenario

-En verksamhet behöver kontrollera inte bara människor och credentials, utan även hur devices rör sig inom och ut ur facilityn.
+An organization needs to control not only people and credentials, but also how devices move within and out of the facility.

 ## Security Challenges

-- förhindra att känsliga laptops lämnar tillåtet område
+- prevent sensitive laptops from leaving the permitted area
-- upptäcka otillåten device movement
+- detect unauthorized device movement
-- koppla deviceanvändning till roll och zon
+- tie device usage to role and zone
-- minska risken för exfiltration via utrustning
+- reduce the risk of exfiltration through equipment
-- säkerställa att admin- eller specialenheter används i rätt kontext
+- ensure that admin or special-purpose devices are used in the correct context

 ## Relevant Concept Elements

 - asset custody model
 - device trust
 - RFID-based asset visibility